Chlamydia in Women

 If you think there's a chance you have chlamydia, even if you don't have symptoms, you should get tested

-If left untreated, chlamydia in women can cause infertility, pelvic inflammatory disease, cervicitis (inflammation of the cervix), and bartholinitis (inflammation of Bartholin’s glands behind the labia), and a risk of infecting partners
+If it’s left untreated, chlamydia in women can cause infertility, pelvic inflammatory disease, cervicitis (inflammation of the cervix), and bartholinitis (inflammation of Bartholin’s glands behind the labia), and a risk of infecting partners

 You can get tested for chlamydia using an online testing service like Zava, or you can visit your GP or a GUM clinic

-Chlamydia is a common sexually transmitted disease (STD) caused by the bacterium, Chlamydia trachomatis, which can seriously damage a woman’s reproductive organs as well as the eyes, throat and lungs.
-If left unrecognised and untreated, chlamydia can cause infertility.
+Chlamydia is a common sexually transmitted disease (STD) caused by the bacterium, Chlamydia trachomatis.
+If untreated, it can seriously damage a woman’s reproductive organs and can cause infertility.

 Around 1 in 20 sexually active women in the UK are infected with chlamydia and it is most prevalent amongst 15 - 25 year olds.
 It has been dubbed the 'silent infection', as it is often symptomless.

 Chlamydia is spread during oral, anal, and vaginal sex.
 You can avoid catching chlamydia by using a condom every time you have sex.
 Before you have sex with a new partner, you and your new partner should get tested.